Jonathansen230/Microsoft-Azure/README.md

 <h2>List of Prerequisites</h2>

-- Microsoft Azure account (When you start free trial, $200 is given to your account)
+- Microsoft Azure account (When you start free trial, $200 is given to your account for first 30 days)

-<h2>Installation Steps</h2>
+<h2>Creating the Virtual Machine</h2>

 <p>
 <img src="https://i.imgur.com/TvlmMme.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Log into your Microsoft Azure account, you'll need to make one if you don't already have one.
+First, log into your Microsoft Azure account, you'll need to make one if you don't already have one.
 You can start with a free trial and Azure will give you $200 for your first 30 days for starting your account!
 </p>
 <br />